Jose W. Diokno: Imprisonment and organized coalitions

 Diokno spent 718 days, or nearly two years in detention, mainly at the maximum security compound of Fort Bonifacio.
 While Aquino was charged with subversion, no charge was ever filed against Diokno.
 Diokno was released arbitrarily on September 11, 1974—Marcos's 57th birthday.
-After his release, Sen. Diokno mentioned in an interview with videographer Andrew Pearson that he served as an instructor teaching law courses at the University of the Philippines (UP) at their request after he was released from Fort Bonifacio.
-This continued until Marcos found out and had him banned, though Diokno continued returning for speeches and conferences, and was later honored with a mural of him and other martial law heroes at the school's main college of Palma Hall.
+After his release, Sen. Diokno mentioned in an interview that he served as an instructor teaching law courses, especially Remedial Law and Human Rights, at the University of the Philippines (UP) College of Law at its request after he was released from Fort Bonifacio.
+This continued until Marcos found out and had him banned from the national public university, though Diokno continued returning for speeches and conferences, and was later honored with a mural of him and other martial law heroes at the school's main college building of Palma Hall.

 A year later, in 1975, Diokno was chosen as chairman of the Civil Liberties Union, a position he held until 1982.
+Under his chairmanship, CLU issued a formal statement in 1978 declaring that the President Marcos and martial law were not the main threats to Philippine democracy, but "US imperialism, without which martial law would never have been installed."

-Later in March 1983, Diokno founded the Kilusan sa Kapangyarihan at Karapatan ng Bayan (Movement for People's Sovereignty and Democracy) Organization or KAAKBAY, which was ideologically independent of beliefs like Marxism but was joined by fellow Marxists and Capitalists.
-KAAKBAY influenced the public and fought hard against the Marcos administration using non-violent activism or "pressure politics".
-KAAKBAY later elevated pressure politics as an important principle for post-democracy through its publication called "The Plaridel Papers".
-The August 1984 edition of The Plaridel Papers popularized the concept of pressure politics and introduced a political system that would involve the "parliament-of-the-streets" in building a "popular democracy".
-KAAKBAY was also one of the main member organizations of the Justice for Aquino, Justice for All (JAJA) coalition, which was founded by Diokno on August 25, 1983 following Ninoy Aquino's assassination for returning to the country to face Marcos.
+Later in March 1983, Diokno founded the Kilusan sa Kapangyarihan at Karapatan ng Bayan (Movement for People's Sovereignty and Democracy) Organization or KAAKBAY, which was ideologically moderate and distinct from other beliefs such as Marxism but was joined by fellow Marxists and Capitalists.
+KAAKBAY influenced the public and fought hard against the Marcos administration using non-violent activism or "pressure politics."
+KAAKBAY later elevated pressure politics as an important principle for post-democracy through its publication called "The Plaridel Papers."
+The August 1984 edition of The Plaridel Papers popularized the concept of pressure politics and introduced a political system that would involve the "parliament-of-the-streets" in building a "popular democracy."
+KAAKBAY was also one of the main member organizations of the Justice for Aquino, Justice for All (JAJA) coalition, which was founded by Diokno on August 25, 1983, following Ninoy Aquino's assassination for returning to the country to face Marcos.
 JAJA was the first united front against Marcos, but it did not last long.
 KAAKBAY served as the main coalition that kept the other extreme groups from leaving JAJA.
-Unfortunately, JAJA was later replaced by the predominantly leftist Coalition of Organizations for the Restoration of Democracy (CORD) in mid-1984, which had almost the same members.
+JAJA was later replaced by the relatively leftist Coalition of Organizations for the Restoration of Democracy (CORD) in mid-1984, which had almost the same members.
 Before the creation of CORD, many former JAJA members who disagreed with the communists also organized a much wider alliance called the Kongreso ng Mamamayang Pilipino (KOMPIL) or the Congress of the Filipino People, and was mainly headed by Diokno.